-An island-hopper's paradise, the South Pacific is one of those dream travel destinations, popular with honeymooners for its pristine coral reefs, palm-fringed lagoons, beautiful beaches and blazing sunsets.
+An island hopper's paradise, the South Pacific is one of those dream travel destinations, popular with honeymooners for its pristine coral reefs, palm-fringed lagoons, beautiful beaches and blazing sunsets.
 Comprised of some 7,500 islands, only 500 of which are inhabited, the South Pacific islands are grouped into three major regions: Melanesia, Micronesia and Polynesia.
 Despite having many similarities, these island nations and their roughly 6 million people are surprisingly diverse, each with their own histories, cultures, languages, geology and scenery.
 One constant, however, is the gloriously tropical weather, with little or no rain from May until October.
 Tahiti, the largest of the French Polynesian islands, is the starting point for most cruises exploring the rest of the region’s treasures.
 From Hawaii and Bora Bora, Fiji to Vanuatu, you can expect to find crystal-clear waters teeming with rainbow-coloured fish and bucketloads of fascinating Polynesian culture.

-Why cruise South Pacific
+Why choose South Pacific cruises

-Top cruising destinations in the South Pacific
+South Pacific cruises: Top cruising destinations in the South Pacific

 Tahiti, French Polynesia

-Tahiti welcomes roughly the same number of tourists in one year as neighbouring Hawaii does in a single day.
+Once a secret bolthole of Hollywood legend Marlon Brando, Tahiti manages to retain its air of exclusivity, despite being the gateway to the other stunning islands that make up French Polynesia, and the starting point for many South Pacific cruises.
+To put it into perspective, Tahiti welcomes roughly the same number of tourists in one year as neighbouring Hawaii does in a single day.
 Take one of the many island tours that trace the beautiful west coast of Tahiti, with its jagged, emerald-coloured volcanoes, cascading waterfalls and rural landscapes studded with pineapple plantations.
-Find ancient temple sites, deserted beaches and grottos for swimming.
-Or explore the buzzing port city of Pepeete, the capital of French Polynesia, with its cosmopolitan, French vibe.
+Find ancient temple sites, deserted beaches and grottos for swimming on South Pacific cruises.
+Or explore the buzzing port city of Papeete, the capital of French Polynesia, with its cosmopolitan, French vibe.